ismc/devnet-2076_clus2018/README.md

 To use somewhat circular reasoning, we can test anything for which we can build a test.
 Testing the syntactical correctness is easy.
 We can simply run the playbooks against anything and they will either fail or not.
 Better yet, we can use Ansible's built-in syntactical checker.
 To test the functionality of the code, we perform a combination of Unit and Integration testing.

-For most everything else, a validation test much be concocted to for a particular change.
-That test can either be focused on that one partucular test, or a system test to make sure that system is operating as a whole.
+For most everything else, a validation test must be concocted to for a particular change.
+That test can either be focused on that one partucular change, or a system test to make sure that system is operating as a whole.
 Advertising a new network via BGP, for example, is a use can that can be tested directly.
 In this case, the network can be added to the prefix list, then that prefix list can be checked in the list of routes being advertised by the router.

 In this session, we are deploying a DMVPN overlay.
-We could validate each component of the DVMPN deployment (e.g. The tunnels are up, the neighbors are seen via NHRP, the EIGRP routes are present, etc.), but we perform a system test instead.
+We could validate each component of the DVMPN deployment (e.g. the tunnels are up, the neighbors are seen via NHRP, the EIGRP routes are present, etc.), but we perform a system test instead.
 That system test pings every router's tunnel interface from every other router, validating the tunnels and HNRP functionality, then it pings each router's loopback address from every other router, validating EIGRP functionality.

 #### Testing Methodologies: Unit vs. Integration